Fusing Higher-order Features in Graph Neural Networks for Skeleton-based Action Recognition: Related Work

+In more recent times, Qin \etal proposed some self-attention models that dynamically optimize the graph structure~\cite{qin2022efficient}.
+Xu \etal designed a pure CNN architecture that more effectively captures the topological information~\cite{xu2022topology}.
+Memmesheimer \etal study the one-shot problem of skeleton-based action recognition~\cite{memmesheimer2022skeleton}.
+They apply the metric learning setting and map the problem to a nearest-neighbor search in a set of activity reference samples.
+Wang \etal studied the adversarial attack problem in skeleton-based action recognition~\cite{wang2021understanding}.
+They investigated a perceptual loss that ensures the imperceptibility of the attack.
+Diao \etal investigated the black-box attack on skeleton-based action recognition~\cite{diao2021basar}.
+They proposed an attack mechanism called BASKR and showed that the adversarial attack is a threat and on-manifold adversarial samples are common for skeletal motions.

 All the existing methods suffer from low accuracy in discriminating actions sharing similar motion trajectories.
 This motivates us to seek a new encoding to facilitate the model differentiating two confusing actions.
+Some works show angle features similar to the local feature presented in this paper~\cite{hu2022skeleton,yadav2022skeleton}.
+On the other hand, we propose a collection of angular encoding forms.
+Each category consists of further subcategories.
+Different categories of angular encoding are designed to capture motion features of distinct kinematic body parts.